 For kids, this game should be played with adult supervision.
 One participant stays in the water with one hand up.
 The other participants stand against the wall and try to jump over the hand without being touched.
 The person in the water can jump straight up but shouldn’t try to wave or touch the others deliberately.

 When you’re ready to build your brand-new pool, reach out to the experienced pros at San Diego Pools.
-We’re the experts in pool design San Diego homeowners have trusted for more than four decades.
+We’re the experts in custom outdoor pool, homeowners have trusted for more than four decades.
 Give us a call today at 888-707-7786 to learn how we can help you create the perfect design with just the right features that make your pool the one you’ve always dreamed of.